 These schemas enable the ECDIS to read and validate in an unambiguous way the configuration files loaded to it.
-The Schemas defined by the S-100 Framework (and defined by each edition of S-100) should therefore be considered a component of the S-100 ECDIS10.
+The Schemas defined by the S-100 Framework (and defined by each edition of S-100) should therefore be considered a component of the S-100 ECDIS.

 The diagram illustrates this concept.
 The interlocking jigsaw pieces represent data, catalogues and schemas where compatibility is required at a format and/or content level.
-The red piece represents a dataset instance of a product specification dataset (here encoded using S-100's Part 10b encoding).
+The Red piece represents a dataset instance of a product specification dataset (here encoded using S-100's Part 10b GML encoding).

-The Green elements (FC=Feature Catalogue, PC=Portrayal Catalogue) are XML files which configure the S-100 ECDIS' actions in respect of the dataset.
+The Green elements (Feature Catalogue and Portrayal Catalogue) are XML files (defined in the S-100 product specification and released by IHO) which configure the S-100 ECDIS' actions in respect of the dataset.
 This implements the IHO's "Plug and Play" concept for the S-100 ECDIS, its dynamic approach to feature content, portrayal and behaviour.

 The Blue pieces are schemas defined by IHO S-100 and form part of the OEMs ECDIS implementation.
 These are not part of the plug and play mechanisms (i.e. there is no intention of making them interchangeable on an ECDIS).
-Indeed, any updates to such schemas would require bespoke engineering from the OEM implementer - this should be part of communications with implementing OEMs to future proof ECDIS manufacture as much as possible 11.
+Indeed, any updates to such schemas would require bespoke engineering from the OEM implementer - this should be part of communications with implementing OEMs to future proof ECDIS manufacture as much as possible.

-Red and Green pieces are delivered to the ECDIS in the S-100 Exchange Set (itself described in S-100 Part 4a), the blue pieces are used to ensure the delivered data and any catalogues or machine-readable files are well-defined in terms of their syntax.
+Red and Green pieces are delivered to the ECDIS in the S-100 Exchange Set (itself described in S-100 Part 4a), the Blue pieces are used to ensure the delivered data and any catalogues or machine-readable files are well-defined in terms of their syntax.
 It should also be noted that the following points follow as a direct consequence of the machine readable nature of such files in the S-100 ECDIS.

-- Feature Catalogue and GML Schemas represent the same data structure.
+- 1. Feature Catalogue and GML Schemas represent the same data structure.
 GML Schemas may contain restrictions on the GML format data tighter than any imposed in the Feature Catalogue.
 Their prime purpose though is to allow easy off-the-shelf format validation. - Validating Feature Catalogues against data is not always an XML validation as data may have GML, HDF5 or ISO8211 formats.
-For GML, data syntax may be checked against the GML Schema (and its conformance with the Part 10b components), HDF5 and ISO8211 data require bespoke syntax
+For GML, data syntax may be checked against the GML Schema (and its conformance with the Part 10b components), HDF5 and ISO8211 data require bespoke syntax checks to be carried out on the ECDIS prior to data ingest to the SENC.
+These are, as yet,

-9 This is NOT the same as data validation as currently defined in IHO S-58 (and under development for various S-100 product specifications.
+&lt;sup>12 This is NOT the same as data validation as currently defined in IHO S-58 (and under development for various S-100 product specifications.
 This is validation of the syntax of data presented to the ECDIS and provides a powerful mechanism for establishing its basic correctness.

-10 This implies an S-100 ECDIS will embed the XML Schema files for e.g. feature catalogue, portrayal catalog and CATALOG.XML within its processing systems.
+&lt;sup>13 This implies an S-100 ECDIS will embed the XML Schema files for e.g. feature catalogue, portrayal catalog and CATALOG.XML within its processing systems.
 Delivery of updates to these schemas is not specified within S-100, nor the effects any such updates might have.
 Updates to these schemas will be managed by the IHO revision control process - it is likely any updates to such schemas may require changes to S-100 ECDIS processing systems.